 You may take the SAT or ACT an unlimited number of times before you enroll full time in college.
 Every time you register for the SAT or ACT, use the NCAA Eligibility Center code 9999 to send your scores directly to us from the testing agency.
-We accept official scores only from the ACT or SAT and will not use scores shown on your high school transcript.
-If you take either test more than once, the best sub score from different tests is used to give you the best possible score.
+We accept official scores only from the ACT or SAT and will not use scores shown on your high the best possible score.